bitcraze/crazyflie-firmware/docs/functional-areas/loco-positioning-system/index.md

 where $$\rho()$$ could be any robust function (e.g., G-M, SC-DCS, Huber, Cauchy, etc.)

 By introducing a weight function for the process and measurement uncertainties---with e as input---we can translate the optimization problem into an Iterative Reweight Least-Square (IRLS) problem.
 Then, the optimal posterior estimate can be computed through iteratively solving the least-square problem using the robust weights computed from the previous solution.
 In our implementation, we use the G-M robust cost function and the maximum iteration is set to be two for computational frugality.
-Then, we call the function `kalmanCoreUpdateWithPKE()` in [kalman_core.c](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/src/kalman_core/kalman_core.c) with the weighted covariance matrix $P_w_m$, kalman gain Km, and innovation error to update the states and covariance matrix.
+Then, we call the function `kalmanCoreUpdateWithPKE()` in `kalman_core.c` with the weighted covariance matrix $$P_{w_m}$$, kalman gain Km, and innovation error to update the states and covariance matrix.

-This functionality can be turned on through setting a parameter (robustTwr or robustTdoa) in [estimator_kalman.c](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/src/estimator_kalman.c).
+This functionality can be turned on through setting a parameter (kalman.robustTwr or kalman.robustTdoa).

 ## References
 [1] Zhao, Wenda, Jacopo Panerati, and Angela P. Schoellig.
 "Learning-based Bias Correction for Time Difference of Arrival Ultra-wideband Localization of Resource-constrained Mobile Robots."
 IEEE Robotics and Automation Letters 6, no. 2 (2021): 3639-3646.